Pyzy (dish): Potato pyzy

-Potato pyzy (pyzy ziemniaczane) are prepared from a raw or a mix of raw and boiled potatoes, optionally with added flour, eggs and salt, cooked in boiling water.
-Stuffed with meat, twaróg or mushroom stuffing, alternatively served without stuffing, and instead served with bacon, lard or fried onion.
+Potato pyzy (pyzy ziemniaczane) is prepared from raw, or a mix of raw and boiled, potatoes, optionally with added flour, eggs and salt, and cooked in boiling water.
+Stuffed with meat, twaróg or mushroom stuffing, they are alternatively served without stuffing, and instead with bacon, lard or fried onion.

-Dishes prepared similar to potato pyzy include goły, kartacze and Silesian dumplings.
+Dishes prepared in a similar way to potato pyzy include goły, kartacze and Silesian dumplings.